Spring Pond Start-Up – Zamzows store

 Test your pond water

 It is not possible to know the condition of pond water without testing.
-PondCare Test Kits offer a quick and accurate way to evaluate pond water quality and stop problems before they occur.
+Test kits offer a quick and accurate way to evaluate pond water quality and stop problems before they occur.
 Ammonia and nitrite are the major causes of fish loss in ponds.
 These compounds can reach toxic levels in the spring once fish begin feeding.
 Testing is also a way to monitor the condition of the biological filter.

 Inspect your Fish